 Yes, there is no limit to the number of times that you can use the scheme.
 However, you will normally have to allow at least 4 months between loan applications in order to establish a repayment record with the finance company.

-An application for credit may be turned down by Hitachi for a number of reasons.
+An application for credit may be turned down by Novuna for a number of reasons.
 If this happens you will receive an email explaining their decision.

-No deposit is necessary when applying for an Own Art loan, although you can pay a deposit if you wish.
+No deposit is necessary when applying for Own Art, although you can pay a deposit if you wish.

 Your first payment will normally be debited from your account around 4 weeks after the date on which you signed the agreement.
 You will receive an email confirming the date.

 Yes.
-This is possible if you contact Hitachi Capital Consumer Finance directly, once your first payment has gone through.
+This is possible if you contact Novuna Consumer Finance directly, once your first payment has gone through.

 No. Own Art loans do not have early redemption charges.
-If you would like to pay off the loan, you can contact Hitachi Capital Consumer Finance to do so at any time.
+If you would like to pay off the loan, you can contact Novuna Consumer Finance to do so at any time.